trimstray/test-your-sysadmin-skills/README.md

 <details>
 <summary><b>What is a zombie/defunct process?</b></summary><br>

-Is a process that has completed execution (via the **exit** system call) but still has an entry in the process table: it is a process in the "Terminated state".
+Is a process that has completed execution (via the `exit` system call) but still has an entry in the process table: it is a process in the "**Terminated state**".

-Processes marked **<defunct>** are dead processes (so-called "zombies") that remain because their parent has not destroyed them properly.
+Processes marked **defunct** are dead processes (so-called "zombies") that remain because their parent has not destroyed them properly.
 These processes will be destroyed by init if the parent process exits.

 Useful resources: